|

 The alluring Irene Adler (Lara Pulver) knows of the by-now famous detective Sherlock Holmes.
 Thanks to Dr. Watson’s popular blog.
 Because of this, the photos were simply a means to catch the selective private detective’s attentions.
 Irene has other things in mind for Sherlock Holmes.
 Irrespective of the promise he makes that the photos would be in his brother’s hands by the afternoon, the clever Irene bests him.
 This sets up a game of battling wits that sets Sherlock on a case to prove he isn’t about to lose his first case.

 Honestly, I don’t think I have ever seen a show that is as intellectual as this.
 Sherlock takes murder mysteries to a new level.
 Leading up to my seeing this, there was a great many passionate writers who wrote about the first episode.
 Lots of people had a strong and vocal dislike of the episode.
 Something that I did let play with me a bit.
 Growing up in a conservative home, I still take issue with profane, needless material or blatant profanity.
 Right after I bought the set, I made up my mind that I’d either watch the entire episode or not at all.
-The point of this rambling is that I chose to watch the episode and right or wrong, good or bad, I am going to be honest and say that it may be my favorite episode of the three.
+The point of this rambling is that I chose to watch the episode and right or wrong, good or bad, I am going to be honest and say that it may be my favorite episode of the three in this Sherlock series two lineup.

 RELATED TV SHOW REVIEW | NEW ON ACORN TV!
 ‘BROKENWOOD MYSTERIES’ RETURNS FOR ITS SEVENTH YEAR

-‘SHERLOCK,’ SERIES TWO (2011) #TVarchives Click To Tweet
+‘SHERLOCK,’ SERIES TWO (2011) #TVarchives Share on X

 Steven Moffat is the writer, who I hear is genius.
 Known for his work on another popular British serial, he’s no stranger to television.
 This series has got a great things going for it.
 Not only is it insanely witty but I love that the supporting characters are also important.
 Inspector Lestrade (Rupert Graves) is still in these; as is the cute coroner, Molly (the girl totally crushes on Sherlock; how DARE he be so darn mean to her!).
 Watson and Sherlock are still fabulous together which is a credit to the actors who portray them (seriously Benedict is just terrific).
 But gosh, Watson has patience to live with Sherlock!
 It’s great to know that he isn’t about to sit back and always take Sherlock’s “abuse,” instead he knows when to walk away.
 It’s also not fair to assume Sherlock is uncaring because he is.

 Uncharacteristically, I had read nothing about the ending so it takes me by surprise (in a good way!); I also “knew” that it isn’t all it seems because it was after all, Sherlock Holmes.
 The final episode was just brilliant.
 I loved that we experienced such a wide range of emotions; happiness, laughter, sorrow, danger, and edge-of-your-seat-suspense, and it all works.
 That is good writing.
-The final episode, “The Reichenbach Fall” may be the most clever of the three but the first is the funniest while the one sandwiched in-between seems more lethargic.
+The final episode, “The Reichenbach Fall” may be the most clever of the three but the first is the funniest while the one sandwiched in-between seems more lethargic. sherlock series two

 The last twenty minutes of ‘Reichenbach’ is intense but intriguing and dramatic, and it’s difficult to see Watson’s reaction to it all.
 Behind-the-scenes, I love the filming.
 It seems to give us a picture inside Sherlock’s uncanny mind and every scene seems to set the mood for every emotion.
 Writer’s pay tribute to the iconic Sherlock and his signature hat, and in dressing him in a long overcoat.
 The thing I love most seeing him in our modern world is watching him send off text messages!
 Gotta’ love that.
 Everything about the show is just fabulous!
 I could go on forever about how well and “prefect” everything is during these three hour-and-a-half films but I do have to stop somewhere.
 Just know that the script, acting and characters, filmmaking and stories are phenomenal.
 If you aren’t already among the masses who watch this… give it a try!